-- Have not been tolerated, or are not expected to be tolerated, - Have not provided adequate analgesia, or are not expected to provide adequate analgesia

------DOSAGE AND ADMINISTRATION-----

-- Use the lowest effective dosage for the shortest duration consistent with individual patient treatment goals (2.1) - Individualize dosing based on the severity of pain, patient response, prior analgesic experience, and risk factors for addiction, abuse, and misuse.
+- Have not been tolerated, or are not expected to be tolerated, - Have not provided adequate analgesia, or are not expected to provide adequate analgesia - -----DOSAGE AND ADMINISTRATION----- - Use the lowest effective dosage for the shortest duration consistent with individual patient treatment goals (2.1) - Individualize dosing based on the severity of pain, patient response, prior analgesic experience, and risk factors for addiction, abuse, and misuse.
 (2.2) - Initiate treatment with 10 to 20 mg orally every four to six hours. - OPANA should be taken on an empty stomach, at least one hour prior to or two hours after eating.
-(2.2)
+(2.1)

 - Conversion to OPANA: Follow recommendations for conversion from other opioids or parenteral oxymorphone.
-(2.2) - Do not stop OPANA abruptly in a physically dependent patient.
+(2.2) - Do not abruptly discontinue OPANA in a physically dependent patient because rapid discontinuation of opioid analgesics has resulted in serious withdrawal symptoms, uncontrolled pain, and suicide.
 (2.8) - Mild Hepatic Impairment: Initiate treatment with 5 mg and titrate slowly.
 Monitor for signs of respiratory and central nervous system depression.
 (2.3) - Renal Impairment: Initiate treatment with 5 mg and titrate slowly.
 Monitor for signs of respiratory and central nervous system depression.
 (2.4) - Geriatric Patients: Initiate dosing with 5 mg, titrate slowly, and monitor for signs of respiratory and central nervous system depression.
 (2.5) - CNS Depressants: Initiate treatment with 1/3 to 1/2 the recommended starting dose, consider using a lower dosage of the concomitant CNS depressant, and monitor closely.
 (2.6, 5.6, 7)